 Flexible funding for transit investments allows broad authority granted to State DOTs and MPOs to transfer transportation funds from several Federal-Aid Highway programs to FTA for support of transit activities.
-FHWA transportation programs, such as the Surface Transportation Block Grant Program (STBG) and the Congestion Management and Air Quality Improvement Program (CMAQ), allow recipients to transfer funds to FTA for public transportation projects that are eligible under the FHWA program and under Sections 5307, 5310, and 5311.
+FHWA transportation programs, such as the Surface Transportation Block Grant Program (STBG) and the Congestion Mitigation and Air Quality Improvement Program (CMAQ), allow recipients to transfer funds to FTA for eligible public transportation projects.
 This transferring of funds is referred to as a flex.
-Funds must be administered and managed under the applicable FTA program requirements.
+Flexible funds transferred to FTA are administered under applicable FTA program requirements.